Untitled-Frontier/ug/README.md

 If you need a custom mnemonic, just:
 ```export MNEMONIC="<insert_your_own_mnemonic_here>```
 ```yarn run deploy_contracts_local```
+Save the deployed address manually and copy-paste it to address in react-app/src/App.js.
 Optionally, you can modify "set_testnet_balance" to give other address some test ETH.
-Save the address manually and copy-paste it to address in react-app/src/App.js.
 ```yarn run publish_contracts```
 This copies the build files to the react-app.